icinganalysis/icinganalysis.github.io/content/Conclusions of the Ice Shapes and Their Effects Thread.md

 ## Notes
 [^1]: Carroll, Thomas, and McAvoy, William H.: The Formation of Ice upon Airplanes in Flight.
 NACA-TN-313, 1929.
 [^2]: Preston, G. Merritt, and Blackman, Calvin C.: Effects of Ice Formations on Airplane Performance in Level Cruising Flight.
-NACA-TN-1598, 1948.
+NACA-TN-1598, 1948 [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068605).
 [^3]:
 Messinger, B. L.: Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed.
 Preprint No. 342, Presented at I.A.S.
 Meeting, June 27-28, 1951.
 [^4]:
 von Glahn, Uwe H.: The Icing Problem, presented at Ottawa AGARD Conference.
-AG 19/P9, June 10-17 1955, reprinted in Selected Bibliography of NACA-NASA Aircraft Icing Publications, NASA-TM-81651, August, 1981.
+AG 19/P9, June 10-17 1955. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19700070487) [also reprinted in NASA-TM-81651, but there the reproduction quality is poor.]
-It is available at [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19820003180)
 [^5]: Bartlet, C. S.: "An Empirical Look at Tolerances in Setting Icing Test Conditions with Particular Application to Icing Similitude".
 AEDC-TR-87-23, DOT/FAA/CT-87-31, August, 1983.
 [^6]: Olsen, William, Shaw, Robert, and Newton, James: Ice Shapes and the Resulting Drag Increase for a NACA 0012 Airfoil.
 NASA-TM-83556, 1984.
 [^7]: